rovitotv/DigitalFreedomWithRaspberryPI/setup.md

 192.168.1.2
 ```

-The `$` signifies the prompt and the following line is the expected output, but
+The `$` signifies the prompt and the line after the prompt is the expected
-remember to change your domain name as needed.
+output, but remember to change your domain name as needed.